What Is Data Lake? - A Step By Step Guide

 Retail organizations use data lakes to store and analyze customer data, including transaction history, demographic information, and purchase patterns.
 The data stored in the data lake can be analyzed to identify customer behavior patterns, improve marketing strategies, and increase sales.

-Financial organizations use data lakes to store and analyze financial data, including stock prices, trading volumes, and economic indicators.
+Financial organizations use data lakes to store and analyze financial data, including stock prices, trading volumes, historical data, and economic indicators.
 The data stored in the data lake can be analyzed to identify trends in the financial markets, inform investment decisions, and reduce risk.

 Manufacturing organizations use data lakes to store and analyze data from IoT devices and sensors, including machine performance data, energy usage, and maintenance records.
 The data stored in the data lake can be analyzed to identify inefficiencies in the manufacturing process, improve production times, and reduce costs.